noncombatant/futils/src/files_help.md

 * `-a`: Search all paths, including those containing components whose basenames start with “.”.
 By default, `files` ignores these files and directories.
+* `-d`: Descend at most `depth` levels below the command line arguments in the directory hierarchy.
 * `-i`: Use case-insensitive regular expressions for `-m` and `-p` expressions that come *after* the `-i` in the argument list.
 * `-m`: Print pathnames that match the regular expression.